-Consequently, on any distribution date, Available Funds, amounts on deposit in the reserve account remaining after payment of the primary servicing fee, and, through the November 2011 distribution date, amounts on deposit in the capitalized interest account will be applied to the payment of interest on the class A notes prior to any payment of interest on the class B notes, and no payments of the principal balance on the class B notes will be made on that distribution date until the class A notes have received the applicable Class A Noteholders' Principal Distribution Amount.
+Consequently, on any distribution date, Available Funds, amounts on deposit in the reserve account remaining after payment of the primary servicing fee, and, through the June 2012 distribution date, amounts on deposit in the capitalized interest account will be applied to the payment of interest on the class A notes prior to any payment of interest on the class B notes, and no payments of the principal amount of the class B notes will be made on any distribution date until the outstanding principal amount of each of the class A notes has been reduced to zero.

-Notwithstanding the foregoing, if (1) a Class B Interest Subordination Condition is in effect, or (2) an event of default relating to payment or bankruptcy under the indenture affecting the class A notes has occurred and is continuing, then, until the conditions described in (1) or (2) above no longer exist, the amounts on deposit in the collection account and the reserve account will be applied on that distribution date to the payment of the Class A Noteholders' Distribution Amount before any amounts are applied to the payment of the Class B Noteholders' Distribution Amount.
+Notwithstanding the foregoing, if (1) a Class B Interest Subordination Condition is in effect, or (2) an event of default relating to payment or bankruptcy under the indenture affecting the class A notes has occurred and is continuing, then, until the conditions described in (1) or (2) above no longer exist, the amounts on deposit in the collection account and the reserve account will be applied on that distribution date to the payment of the interest on and principal of any outstanding class A notes before any amounts are applied to the payment of the interest on or principal of any class B notes.
 As long as any class A notes are outstanding, the failure to pay interest on any class B notes will not constitute an event of default.